-Ceramic Pictures an amazingly affordable modern enhancement that assures a person’s likeness will remain vivid for the ages.
+Ceramic Portraits offer an amazingly affordable modern enhancement that assures a person’s likeness will remain vivid for the ages.
 Thanks to these creations of modern technology, grave markers can be much more than just a collection of names, dates, and, perhaps, a special phrase or two.
-Ceramic pictures allow families to share with eternity their most precious memories as captured in treasured family portraits.
-Here is some information that will come in handy as you explore your options for installing a ceramic picture on a grave marker in your family.
+Ceramic pictures allow families to share their most precious memories as captured in treasured family portraits, for all eternity.
+Here is some information that will come in handy as you explore your options for purchasing and installing a ceramic picture on a individual or even family grave marker.

 Shapes and Sizes of Ceramic Pictures

 Ceramic pictures are available in a variety of common geometric shapes and in a large variety of sizes.
-Commonly available shapes include rectangle, oval and even a heart shaped piece.
-All of these are typically available in sizes ranging from just under 3 inches in diameter to a full 8.5 x 11 inch piece (the size of a standard piece of typing paper.
-The size and shape you choose for your grave marker will vary, of course, according to your needs and tastes, but a typical ceramic picture to be installed on a typical flat grave marker will usually be between 4 and 5 inches in diameter, and the oval shape is, by most accounts, the most popular choice for shape.
+Commonly available shapes include rectangles, ovals and even heart shaped pieces.
+All of these are typically available in sizes ranging from just under 3 inches in diameter to a full 8.5 x 11 inch piece (the size of a standard piece of typing paper).
+The size and shape you choose for your grave marker will vary, of course, according to your needs and tastes, but a typical ceramic picture to be installed on a typical flat grave marker will usually be between 4 and 5 inches in diameter, and the oval shape, or cemetery picture, is by most accounts, the most popular choice for shape.
 Some families choose to place more than one ceramic picture on a flat grave marker, and for those cases, a smaller size would probably be best.
 The beauty of ceramic pictures is that practically any picture, no matter the size, can be made to fit onto a ceramic plate of any size or shape.

 Picture Requirements for Ceramic Pictures

 As we said above, just about any size picture can be made to fit onto a ceramic plate.
-A large 8.5 x 11 inch picture, for example will work nicely on plates that are smaller, and -- in most cases -- smaller pictures can be enlarged to fit onto bigger plates.
-(Though there are some exceptions to this.
+A large 8.5 x 11 inch picture, for example will work nicely on plates that are smaller, and - in most cases - smaller pictures can be enlarged to fit onto bigger plates.
+It should be noted though, that there are some exceptions to this.
+For example, a pocket sized portrait taken in a studio still offers an amazing amount of details in clarity, and can usually be used to create a ceramic photo that is to be larger than the origional.
+However, small photos taken with a standard camera may have more restrictions, as the resolution may be too low for the image to be blown up and still remain clear.
 Technically speaking, it is easier to reduce a large picture than to enlarge a small picture.
-Digital photo manipulation techniques are improving constantly, however, and getting high quality enlargements of small photos is much easier that it was several years ago, but technology still is not perfected in this area.)
+Digital photo manipulation techniques are improving constantly, however, and getting high quality enlargements of small photos is much easier that it was several years ago, but technology still is not perfected in this area.
 Likewise, any shape of picture can usually be cropped to fit onto any other shape of plate.
-In general, customers are asked to simply supply a digital version of their photograph that is at least 300 dots per inch resolution, and ceramic picture production experts can transfer the image to a plate without any problem.
-If a digital version of the image is not available, the production team can usually create a digital version from a hard copy that is mailed to the production facility, but that usually ads several days (sometimes as much as two weeks) to the production process.
+In general, customers are asked to simply supply a digital version of their photograph that is at least 300 dots per inch in resolution, and ceramic picture production experts can transfer the image to a plate without any problem.
+If a digital version of the image is not available, the production team can usually create a digital version from a hard copy that is mailed to the production facility, but that usually adds several days (sometimes as much as two weeks) to the production process.
 In such cases, the original will not be harmed and would be returned along with the finished plate.
-In many cases, customers may wish to make simple changes to the picture (such as removing a background or cropping out certain people).
+In many cases, customers may wish to make simple changes to the picture, such as removing a background or cropping out certain people.
 Those changes can usually be made easily (and without extra charge) by the production crew.
+For more information the the ordering process and requirements for the ceramic portraits, please see our Ordering Ceramic Memorial Pictures article.

 Ceramic Picture Manufacturing Process